 Interns work in a fast-paced, collaborative environment.
 Their responsibilities vary but often include event planning and execution, research, writing and outreach to external partners, including federal agencies and colleges and universities.
-Additionally, there is time allocated to support the organization by taking shifts to staff the front desk and assisting other teams as needed.

 Who Should Apply

+The Partnership is a purpose driven, people centric organization that fosters a collaborative learning environment for our interns.
 We seek extraordinary undergraduate students, graduate students and recent graduates with:

 - A commitment to public service.